Plaster Creek

 Plaster Creek is a 25.9 mi urban stream in Kent County, Michigan in the United States.
 It is a tributary of the Grand River.
 The stream is named for the large deposit of gypsum found at its mouth.
 Its mean monthly flow averages 22 million gallons per day.

 Two bridges listed on the National Register of Historic Places cross the creek.

 Watershed

 The headwaters are located in Dutton Shadyside Park, at Hanna Lake Avenue and 76th Street, just south of the unincorporated town of Dutton in Gaines Township.
 The creek flows into the Grand River just south of Wealthy Street in downtown Grand Rapids.
 The main stream is approximately 26 mi long and drains a 57 sqmi basin.

+The Plaster Creek Watershed is considered to contain one of the most polluted creeks in West Michigan.
+Priority pollutants of the creek can be linked to stormwater runoff but include issues such as sedimentation, E.coli contamination, nutrient pollution, thermal pollution and toxic substances.
+However, local groups such as The Lower Grand River Organization of Watersheds and Plaster Creek Stewards have worked to address these issues.
+"Plaster Creek Stewards is a collaboration of Calvin University faculty, staff, and students working with local schools, churches, and community partners to restore the health and beauty of the watershed".